 \section{Introduction}

 A toric variety is a complex algebraic variety with an action of an algebraic torus $(\C^*)^n$ with a Zariski open orbit isomorphic to this torus.
-Such a variety can be described by a fan of rational strongly convex polyhedral cones on a lattice $\Gamma$ (see, for example, \cite{cox} or \cite{fulton}).
+Such a variety can be described by a fan of rational strongly convex polyhedral cones on a lattice $\Gamma$ (see, for example, \citep{cox} or \citep{fulton}).

-More precisely, there is an equivalence of categories between the category of toric varieties and the category of fans.
-This central result gives us a dictionary between geometric properties of toric varieties and combinatorial properties of fans making of toric varieties one of the most studied class of complex algebraic varieties.
+More precisely, there is an equivalence between the category of toric varieties and that of fans.
+This central result gives us a dictionary between toric varieties' geometric properties and fans' combinatorial properties making toric varieties one of the most studied classes of complex algebraic varieties.

 However, in the classical theory, this fan has to be rational.
 Therefore the toric varieties are rigid, i.e., we cannot deform them.
 Indeed, if we deform a lattice, it can become non-discrete (for instance, the group $\Z + \alpha\Z$ is discrete if $\alpha$ is rational but is dense in $\R$ if $\alpha$ is irrational).
 Hence, the natural question to ask is: What can we do if we do not have a fan living on a lattice but rather on a finitely generated (possibly irrational) subgroup of some $\R^d$ (also called quasi-lattice in reference of its use in quasi-crystals theory, see \citep{senechal1996quasicrystals})?
 We can find in the literature several constructions of such generalized toric varieties: as leaf space (see \cite{LV} for the classical (projective) construction, \cite{toricfoliation}, \cite{Battaglia_2015} and \cite{katzarkov:hal-01672716} for the non-rational one), as (possibly stratified) symplectic quasifold global quotient (see \cite{quasifold} for the simplicial polytopal case and \cite{battaglia2008geometric} for the general polytopal case) or as stacks (see \cite{hoffman2020toric} for the polytopal case as compact symplectic stacks and \cite{VQS} for the simplicial case).
 In this paper, we will use the framework of the last cited article.